Frequently Asked Questions (FAQ)

 WHO RUNS EDSNA?

 EDSNA is run by a volunteer Board of Directors.
 We have one paid full-time staff member: our Executive Director, Sue Huff.
-Sue manages all day-to-day operations, builds infrastructure and systems, leads our awareness activities, forms connections, provides guidance regarding long-term strategic planning and identifies additional sources of revenue.
-EDSNA has been able to achieve a remarkable amount in a very short period of time, due the countless hours by incredibly dedicated volunteers, most notably our President, Moyra McAllister.
+Sue manages all day-to-day operations, programming, builds infrastructure and systems, leads our awareness activities, manages public relations, provides guidance regarding long-term strategic planning and fundraising.

 WHERE IS EDSNA'S OFFICE LOCATED?

-We will be opening up in Calgary in October 2016.
-We also now have online support available for people, so no matter where you live, you can access supports.
-Visit: www.EDSNA.ca/online-support.html to learn more.
+We have support groups in Edmonton and Calgary and online, via video conference.
 We wish to be a truly provincial organization, so we will work towards providing services across the province, in a variety of ways.

 HOW CAN I BECOME MORE INVOLVED WITH EDSNA?